GreenWaves-Technologies/gap_sdk/docs/applications/doc_hog_multiscale.md

 #define FROM_FILE 0
 ~~~~~

-When changing configuration the project must be rebuilt and run:
+After changing configuration the project must be rebuilt and run:

 ~~~~~sh
 make clean all run